Saigesp/aws-developer-cert/EC2.md

 A set of "firewall" rules that control the traffic for your instance.

+Security Groups are **stateful**: if a port is open for incoming traffic, it is automatically open for outgoing traffic.

 ### Important notes

 - Security Grouo protects the instance by applying a securitty wall of rules (like a firewall).